-Find more social media tips at advocacy.kidney.org/

-Social media is about attention and conversation.

-Consider sharing and commenting on other people's or organizations' posts.
-The more you engage with your followers, the more they will understand your message.

-Be genuine and polite.
+- Find more social media tips at voices.kidney.org - Social media is about attention and conversation. - Consider sharing and commenting on other people's or organizations' posts.
+The more you engage with your followers, the more they will understand your message. - Be genuine and polite.
 Try not to simply broadcast; rather, speak to others as your friends.
-This will help grant you credibility as a trusted source.

-Never "flame" or be a "troll"!
+This will help grant you credibility as a trusted source. - Never "flame" or be a "troll"!

-Be reliable.
+- Be reliable.
 Share quality content from trusted sources and avoid amplifying erroneous messages.
-Statistics are your best friend!

-Reliability also means posting to your social media services regularly.
-This helps establish you as an important source of information and ideas for your community.

-Use eye-catching images to make an impression on those seeing your posts and tweets.

-Make your presence known!
-Follow your legislators; "like" their pages; "tag" them when appropriate; share NKF's links; and use #mykidneysmylife on facebook
+Statistics are your best friend! - Reliability also means posting to your social media services regularly.
+This helps establish you as an important source of information you as an important source of information and ideas for your community. - Use eye-catching images to make an impression on those seeing your posts and tweets. - Make your presence known!
+Follow your legislators; "like" their pages; "tag" them when appropriate; share NKF's links; and use #MyKidneyVoice